 • The notice of cancellation is the date the cancellation notice was mailed to the insured.

 Written Premium for Cancelled Policies in Reporting Year – Total premium written for policies that were written during reporting year but cancelled before year end.
-Premium reported would not be included in ‘Written Premium’ reported in Part I.
+Premium reported would not be included in ‘Written Premium’ reported in Part I. For multiple cancellations, the final cancellation should be reported.

 Returned Premium for Policies Cancelled in Reporting Year – Total amount of premium returned to insureds after policy cancellation.
 Report return premium in the year the policy was cancelled even if the policy was written and reported in a previous year.